 The Community Design Apprenticeship Program is a Collaborative Community Project of Mobility For All By All, a multi-stakeholder initiative which aims to co-design ideas and approaches to improving local transit with community residents.
 Apprentices who successfully complete the program will be eligible to receive up to a $300 stipend.
 All program sessions and events are mandatory unless otherwise discussed with program facilitators.

-- January 6: Applications due
+- January 18: Applications due (DEADLINE EXTENDED)

 January 27: Session #1

 TBD [Between March 10 and March 23]: Community Engagement Event

 April 3: Future of Youth Activism Event at the Missouri History Museum

 - Currently pursuing a degree program at a college or university in the St. Louis area.

 - Have held leadership positions in on-campus student groups, your local community, work setting, etc. Direct experience in civic engagement, racial rights and equity, diversity and inclusion, community design, urban development, or social justice preferred.

 - Able to attend all program sessions and events.

 - Passionate about advocating for racial equity and building relationships with community members.

 - Demonstrable abilities in any of the following areas: entrepreneurship, creative problem solving, design, civic engagement, community engagement, community research, urban development, and cultural history and healing specific to Black and/or Latinx cultures.